adobecom/milo/libs/features/spectrum-web-components/README.md

 This feature is mainly designed for consumption by the different merch blocks.

 Please know that SWC is heavy, impacts page performance and is not suitable for cases where a Consonant component is already available in Milo, e.g: button.
+Be aware that the polyfills from the `custom-element.js` must be loaded before SWC dependencies, otherwise if may cause issues (specifically in Safari).

 To load SWC components, do as follows: